melissa-mondot/ravenous/README.md

 Planned steps:

 - ENV files and secret keys
+- Express with proper CORS
 - login with local storage to save fav locations
-- Express with proper CORS
+- image styling with animations